86 billion dollars.

 Stick with a comfortable pressure for 10 to 30 seconds and return to the treated area 3 to 4 times each session.

-You may be shocked to see how you can instantly feel better, and after a few sessions you can move better, use your muscles and even drive pain-free.
+You may be shocked to see how you can instantly feel better, and after a few sessions, you can move better, use your muscles and even drive pain-free.

 3. Trigger Point Foam Roller

-Unlike a regular foam rollers, trigger point foam rollers are compact, heavy-duty foam rollers with different patterns on the surface for a variety of manipulations and applications.
+Unlike regular foam rollers, trigger point foam rollers are compact, heavy-duty foam rollers with different patterns on the surface for a variety of manipulations and applications.

-The popular Grid foam roller was actually designed mainly for athletes; from long distance runners and endurance athletes, to Crossfit competitors, major league sports players, soccer moms and yoga enthusiasts.
+The popular Grid foam roller was actually designed mainly for athletes; from long-distance runners and endurance athletes, to Crossfit competitors, major league sports players, soccer moms, and yoga enthusiasts.

-The Grid will benefit anyone who suffers from muscle related back pain, for any reason.
+The Grid will benefit anyone who suffers from muscle-related back pain, for any reason.
 You can use it for massage (roll until it quits hurting) or incorporate it into your workout.

 It brings great relief for knotted muscles – most of the time – immediately.